Adeline Smith: Preservation of Tse-whit-zen

 Smith championed the preservation of Tse-whit-zen, a historic Lower Elwha village located at the base of Ediz Hook, which dates back to approximately 2,700 years.
 The site is the largest ancient Native American village discovered in Washington state to date.
 As a child, Smith had been warned by adults never to walk on or play on the site of Tse-whit-zen, which is considered sacred by the Lower Elwha Klallam Tribe.

 Smith campaigned against the construction of a drydock on the Port Angeles waterfront.
 It was intended to be used to build floating bridge pontoons for the Hood Canal Bridge replacement.
 The graving yard project, which was being constructed by the Washington state government, encountered the large village site of Tse-whit-zen, including its cemetery.
 More than three hundred bodies were exhumed and removed from the site before Washington Governor Gary Locke intervened and permanently halted the construction in December 2004.

 The three hundred remains were reburied by the Lower Elwha.
 The state government turned over ownership of the area of Tse-whit-zen to the Lower Elwha Klallam.

 Legacy

 Adeline Smith died from heart failure in Puyallup, Washington, on March 19, 2013, just four days after her 95th birthday.
 She was buried in Neah Bay Cemetery.
 She was predeceased by her first husband Roosevelt Suppah, their son Mark Suppah; and by her second husband Roy Smith, and their children Roy Smith Jr., and Patricia Smith Forbe.

 With Smith's death, Hazel Sampson, 103 years old in March 2013, was left as the last living native speaker of the Klallam language.
 Smith was the last Klallam native speaker to teach her language on Washington's Olympic Peninsula.
 Smith had planned to make audio recordings of additional Klallam stories in the Spring of 2013.

+She left behind a legacy of which to be proud of.
+Including many grandchildren and great grandchildren.
+(Brian Williams, Wendy Sampson, Zoie Craver, Briana Anderson, and many more.)